shanko07/breakout/README.md

 # breakout
-my attempt at breakout using html canvas
+my attempt at the classic atari breakout using html canvas, jquery, and javascript